Dragon Ball Z: Fusion Reborn: Plot

-In the Other World, a teenage oni is manning a cleansing machine and the loud volume of his walkman distracts him causing the machine to explode.
-The oni is engulfed by the freed evil spirit essence and transforms into a massive, childlike monster with dimensional manipulation abilities.
+In the other world, a teenage oni is manning a cleansing machine and the loud volume of his walkman distracts him, causing the machine to explode.
+The oni is engulfed by the freed evil spirit essence and transforms into Janemba, a massive childlike monster with dimensional manipulation abilities.
 As a result, the deceased are resurrected.

 Goku and Pikkon are fighting in a tournament when they are interrupted by the appearance of a strange crystal-like substance and are sent to investigate the disturbance by the Grand Kai.
 They find the afterlife's "check-in station" to be encased in the crystal-like barrier which is also immune to their energy blasts.
 From inside of the station, its trapped attendant King Yemma directs them to the monster, Janemba, who refuses to drop the barrier.
-Goku lures Janemba to hell while Pikkon works to free Yenma.
+Goku lures Janemba to hell while Pikkon works to free Yemma.

-Meanwhile, Earth comes under siege by an array of zombies, soldiers and past villains led by Freeza who attack a city until Gohan and Videl intervene with the former destroying him causing the villains to flee in terror.
-Goten and Trunks gather the magical Dragon Balls, summon the dragon Shenron, and ask him to rebuild the barrier between the living and dead but he is unable to do so.
-In hell, Janemba uses his unorthodox powers to best Goku until he powers up to Super Saiyan 3 and seemingly kills the monster who merely transforms into a much smaller albeit more powerful and sinister form.
-Goku is overwhelmed by Janemba but Vegeta has regained his physical body and arrives in time to help.
-However, the two Saiyans are still no match for Janemba and are forced to hide.
+Meanwhile, Earth comes under siege by an array of zombies, soldiers and past villains led by Frieza, who attack a city until Gohan and Videl intervene, with the former destroying him causing the villains to flee in terror.
+The two along with Bulma, Goten and Trunks gather the magical Dragon Balls and summon the dragon Shenron to ask him to rebuild the barrier between the living and dead, but he is unable to do so since only Yemma can control the boundaries of the afterlife.
+In hell, Janemba uses his unorthodox powers to best Goku until he powers up to Super Saiyan 3, shaking Other World while he does it, and seemingly kills Janemba.
+He merely transforms into a much smaller, albeit far more powerful and sinister form - Super Janemba.
+Goku is overwhelmed by Super Janemba but Vegeta has regained his physical body and arrives in time to help.
+However, the two Saiyans are still no match for Super Janemba and are forced to hide.
 Goku proposes using the Fusion Dance technique, but Vegeta pridefully refuses to join bodies with Goku.